Everything PR News

 The metric is calculated across a defined set of relevant prompts, typically dozens or hundreds, run on a recurring schedule across multiple AI platforms.

-How this model is different from share of voice?
+How is share of model different from share of voice?

 Share of voice measures presence in traditional and digital media coverage.
 Share of model measures presence in AI-generated answers.
 The two metrics overlap because authority signals in media coverage influence what AI systems cite, but they capture different surfaces.